decimaldevteam/guides/public/guides/eris.md

 And you see your command handler working fine!

-> This guide will be updated in upcomming time!
+> This guide will be updated in upcomming time!<br/>Incase if you note some mistakes in the guide then kindly edit this guide!